unclesal/xenon/README.md

 You can also download it from [Google Disk])(https://drive.google.com/drive/folders/0B8hGoqCV5Z5AcTM4ZWhIX2RZT2M), if this method is more convenient for you.
 It is important that the **X-Plane ROOT/Resources/plugins/xenon** directory has a subdirectory
 **Resources/CSL** with the specified models.

-5. [Boost](https://www.boost.org/), a set of modern C++ portable libraries, for working with graphs and various coordinate systems.
-It also does not need to be specially installed, because most of it is included in the program itself during compilation.

-6. [nlohmann](https://github.com/nlohmann/json) modern C++ JSON realization (not need to be installed separately)

 # movies